 - 1. Assist the Corporate Governance Committee in ensuring compliance with regulatory and best practice requirements in corporate governance; - 2.
-Ensure that the meetings of the Corporate Governance Committee are held in accordance with the Terms of Reference; - 3.
-Oversee the preparation of the agenda of the CG Committee meeting in coordination with the Assistant Corporate Secretary; - 4.
-Keep the CG committee fully informed of any new regulatory developments and best practices in corporate governance; and - 5.
-Recommend the trainings and seminars for the continuing education of the Board of Directors.
+Perform oversight function of the Corporate Governance Committee of parent bank to all subsidiaries and affiliates; - 3.
+Ensure that the meetings of the Corporate Governance Committee are held in accordance with the Terms of Reference; - 4.
+Oversee the preparation of the agenda of the CG Committee meeting in coordination with the Office of the Corporate Secretary; - 5.
+Keep the CG committee fully informed of any new regulatory developments and best practices in corporate governance; and - 6.
+Recommend the trainings and seminars for the continuing education of the Board of Directors. - 7.
+Submit required reports to regulatory agencies.